isedwards/kb/linux/ssh.md

 # Setting up ssh among servers

 - The *primary* server is like your desktop machine normally.
-It contains the private key and it will initiate the `ssh` commands.
+It contains the private key and it will initiate the `ssh` commands (the client)
 - On the *primary* server, as the correct user, run `ssh-keygen`.
 The example below allows you to supply a custom name, e.g. `id_custom`
 - If you can't use `ssh-copy-id -i id_custom.pub user@server` (because the account on the *secondary* server that you are copying to does not have a password setup) then copy the public key manually to the *secondary* server as the correct user.
 E.g. `cat id_custom.pub >> ~/.ssh/authorized_keys`
 - Check that you can login: